← home

 The Problem

 Claude Code is good at executing tasks, but sometimes it just starts writing code before fully understanding what needs to happen.
-On larger changes, this leads to:
+This is not Claude’s fault, this is a software engineer planning mistake.

 The Workflow